Share this publication

 - Camisa Verde e Branco

 Access Group 2 – Monday, 24th February 2020

 - Amizade Zona Leste

 - Unidos do Peruche

 You can participate in the São Paulo Samba Parades!

-The Sao Paulo Samba parades allows anyone who is interested to participate even tourists.
+The São Paulo Samba Parade also allows anyone who is interested to participate, even tourists!
 It is the ultimate carnival experience and all you must do is organise it with one of the participating samba schools ahead of time.

 Tickets to watch the Samba Parades can be purchased in person, at the Sambadrome or online and cost from R$25 to $150, depending on which parade you choose.